-A. In order to cater to the contribution of the datasets from offices/organization under the Ministries/ Departments, the Data Controller can nominate a number of Data Contributors who would be responsible in contributing the datasets along with their metadata.
+A. In order to cater to the contribution of the datasets from offices/organization under the Ministries/ Departments, the Chief Data Officercan nominate a number of Data Contributors who would be responsible in contributing the datasets along with their metadata.